-- a.
-Standard(s) - Provide a brief description of the standard(s).
+DVDs reviewing health and safety topics are provided to center-based care, Community Hope Centers, and family child care homes for orientation purposes.
+Updated DVDs are provided to programs upon revisions to health and safety topics.
+Programs may utilize their own curriculum as long as they include the required health and safety topics. - 5.3.9 Precautions in transporting children (if applicable). - a.
+Standard(s) - i.
+Provide a brief description of the standard(s).
 This description should identify the practices which must be implemented by child care programs.
-Center-based care, Community Hope Centers, and Family Child Care Home standards require pediatric first aid and CPR certification for all caregivers.
-Certifications must be kept current and training must be received from an approved source. - Describe any variations in the standards by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
-All CCDF providers are required to meet first aid and CPR certification for ages of children in care.
-License-exempt CCDF providers are monitored by Department of Defense or Tribal Organizations.
-Certifications are appropriate to the age of the child in care. - iii.
+Center-based care, Community Hope Centers, and Family Child Care Home standards require precautions in transporting children that state children are restrained according to Oklahoma State Statute.
+When transporting, parent permission is needed and appropriate ratios and supervision of children is maintained at all times.
+Driver meets qualifications and vehicles are in safe operating condition. - ii.
+Describe any variations in the standards by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
+All CCDF providers are required to meet precautions in transporting children.
+License-exempt CCDF providers are monitored by Department of Defense or Tribal Organizations. - iii.
 The Lead Agency must certify that the identified health and safety standard(s) is (are) in effect and enforced through monitoring.
-Provide the citation(s) for the standard(s), including citations for both licensed and license-exempt providers. .
-Center-based care: OAC 340:110-3-284; OAC 340:110-3-284.1; OAC 340:110-3-284.2.
-Family Child Care Homes OAC: 340:110- 3-85; OAC 340:110-3-97.1.
+Provide the citation(s) for the standard(s), including citations for both licensed and license-exempt providers.
+Center-based care:

+OAC 340:110-3-305.
+Family Child Care Homes: OAC 340:110- 3-87.
 Community Hope Centers: OAC 340:110-3-400. - b.
 Pre-Service and Ongoing Training - i.
-Provide the citation(s) for this training requirement, including citations for both licensed and license-exempt providers.
-Center-based care: OAC 340:110-3-284; OAC 340:110-3-
+Provide the citation(s) for the training requirements, including citations for both licensed and license-exempt providers.
+Center-based care: OAC 340:110-3-284.
+Family Child Care Home OAC 340:110-3-85.
+Community Hope Centers: OAC 340:110-3-400.